RiquelmoFerreira/Excel_PostgreSQL_Sales_Dashboard/README.md

 # Sobre o projeto

-This project was done during the hands-on training of the SQL for Data Analysis course carried out by Midori Toyota
+Esse projeto foi feito durante o treino prático do curso de SQL para Análise de Dados conduzido por Midori Toyota

 The objective of the project was to create a Sales Dashboard with the main performance indicators of the fictitious e-commerce that we use as a database, in this project the PostgreSQL and Microsoft Excel were used for the analysis.